ranja-sarkar/search/README.md

 <img width="263" height="103" alt="02" src="https://github.com/user-attachments/assets/fcf4cfb3-7e3b-4b5b-a768-001a65055f50" />

 I managed to model a full-length linker structure utilizing what was available then, like Robetta and [ITASSER](https://link.springer.com/article/10.1186/1471-2105-9-40).
 The web service [ITASSER](https://aideepmed.com/I-TASSER/) is accessible since 2008.
-I could not publish my work though, there was not much I could do to validate and evaluate the predicted structures and arrive at the optimal one.

 <img width="308" height="96" alt="03" src="https://github.com/user-attachments/assets/b1b3755b-a505-4f84-8b9a-679665f57c13" />

+I could not publish my work though, I had selected 3 structures for RbPL out of the predictions post my analysis.
+But there was not much solid and concrete I could do to validate and evaluate the predicted structures.

+---

 In 2024, [AlphaFold3](https://www.nature.com/articles/s41586-024-07487-w) arrived with a substantially updated [diffusion-based architecture](https://www.ibm.com/think/topics/diffusion-models) that is capable of predicting the joint structure of complexes including proteins, nucleic acids, small molecules, ions and modified residues.
 And it is highly accurate.
 The [AlphaFold Server](https://alphafoldserver.com/welcome) is a web service made available to all by **Google Deepmind**, it is powered by the newest **AlphaFold3 model**.